“To serve those who truly are in need.” ~ Myrna D. Santos, MSN, RN

 On a personal note...

-Suddenly, The Nursing Office is a full blown teen-ager, sixteen (17) years old and counting.
-Time flew; however, I will never forget how it started with the question among my classmates in graduate school, “What shall we do after we finish our masters?”A lot of discussion went on for days and a lot longer, it stayed in the back of my mind.
+Suddenly, The Nursing Office is a full blown eighteen (18) year-old and counting.
+Time flew; however, I will never forget how it started with the question among my colleagues in graduate school, “What shall we do after we finish our masters?”A lot of discussion went on for days and a lot longer, it stayed in the back of my mind.
 That’s right, “what shall I do?”
 At that time, the stress of sleepless nights and paper chase is sinking into me.
 Little did I know that I will be capitalizing on it in my future career in nursing.
 My stress strengthened me in my desire to influence nursing and make a difference to take care of nurses.

 While taking care of nurses is a major role and that I am very ambitious, I started in my own shy ways to find my target audience.
 I have to find nurses, mingle with them, network with leaders and study their culture.
 I have to cross states to find nursing communities and find out what they are doing.
 The challenges were real; however, I was determined and was having fun in the process.